 FreshBooks offers a mobile app so you can access your data on the go, but its functions are limited.
 So are your invoicing capabilities.
-Different plans are available at different price points, but they do offer limited invoices.
-If you need to bill more than 50 clients per month you'll need to upgrade to the more expensive Premium Plan.
+Different plans are available at various price points, but they do offer limited invoices.
+If you need to bill more than 50 clients per month, you'll need to upgrade to the more expensive Premium Plan.

-FreshBooks does a lot, but it started its life as a basic invoicing program and it sometimes shows.
-The package is a great help with basic accounting tasks but it doesn't offer any payroll service or inventory management.
+FreshBooks does a lot, but it started its life as a basic invoicing program, and it sometimes shows.
+The package is an excellent help with basic accounting tasks, but it doesn't offer any payroll service or inventory management.
 If you want a more robust program that does it all, you'll need to look elsewhere.
-If you're looking for a simple way to cover the basics, however, FreshBooks is an excellent choice.
+However, if you're looking for a simple way to cover the basics, FreshBooks is an excellent choice.

 Like many other accounting solutions, Wave is an online platform that offers access through both a computer and a mobile app.
 If you want more from Wave, you can purchase additional services like payroll preparation.

 Wave makes the majority of its services free, but it has to make its money somewhere.
 It does this by charging fees when used as a payment gateway.
 The gateway makes it easy to accept credit cards and ACH payments, but Wave's prices for these transactions are a bit higher than those of most other accounting software programs.

 Wave will cover the basics and do so for free, but it doesn't offer inventory management or track time.
 If you want a more robust program, you may get frustrated with Wave's limitations.